Do you have a bathroom fan that stopped working?

 If you feel like your bath fan isn't do the job, or if there is little air flow, I would first clean the fan cover or grille if it is visibly dirty.
 A clogged fan cover can block as much as 90% of the air flow, so it isn't something to be underestimated.

 Most homeowners rarely if ever clean their bathroom fan cover.
 You can simply clean the grille with warm soapy water to remove all lint and dust.

-You can read my full guide on how to remove NuTone bathroom fan covers here.
+You can read my full guide on how to remove NuTone exhaust fan covers here.

 After cleaning or inspecting the cover, I would check the fan blades to see if they are defective or dirty.